What is Epilepsy?

 Overall, the chance of injury is higher for people with uncontrolled seizures.
 Bruises, cuts, burns, and falls are all common injuries.
 Less common concerns include breathing problems, drowning (due to a seizure while swimming or bathing), car accidents (many states restrict driver’s licenses for those with epilepsy), and pregnancy complications.

 Rolling someone with an active tonic-clonic seizure onto their side helps prevent fluids from getting into the lungs.
-A bite block, putting fingers in the mouth, or tongue depressor is not recommended.
+Putting fingers, a bite block, or tongue depressor in the mouth is not recommended.